blairchapusha/Data-Analysis-Portfolio/Project 1 - Credit Card Customers/Project_1_Summary.md

 > iii.
 Females making less than 40K had the highest total revolving balance and transaction count

-> iii.
+> iv.
 Customers aged 40 and up had the highest total revolving balance and number of dependents, with females making less than 40K being the majority

-> iv.
+> v.
 Long-term customers had the highest total revolving balance with males being the majority

 ## Conclusion